ponylang/rfcs/text/0000-constrained-types.md

 A common approach to doing this is to create a class that wraps our type and only allows the class to be created if the constraints are met.
 I believe it would be nice to include a way to participate in this common pattern in the standard library.

-By providing an approved mechanism in the standard library, we can demonstrate to Pony user's how to encode our constrained types within the type system.
+By providing an approved mechanism in the standard library, we can demonstrate to Pony users how to encode our constrained types within the type system.

 # Detailed design